 - Students have the right to organize and join associations to promote their own interests.
-Campus organizations, including those affiliated with off-campus organizations should be open to all students.
+Campus organizations, including those affiliated with off-campus organizations, should be open to all students.
 (Reasonable exceptions may be made for academic honor societies.) - Students, either individually or in organized groups, may engage in political activities which might be interpreted as being for the purpose of influencing legislation or as participating in political campaigns on behalf of candidates for public office.
 Students involved in these activities have the responsibility of making clear to the academic community and the community-at-large that Alvernia University, as an institution, does not endorse the political views of either the individual or the organized group. - Student publications and the student press should be free from undue censorship.
-Student publications shall be entitled to freedom of the press within legal and ethical guidelines pertinent to a private University and the Catholic, Franciscan philosophy of Alvernia. - Students have the right to consult their instructors, advisors, department chairs, College or School Deans, or the Provost on any academic matters. - Students shall have access to the Student Government Association (SGA) constitution as well as to any other rules and regulations of the University.
+Student publications shall be entitled to freedom of the press within legal and ethical guidelines pertinent to a private University and the Catholic, Franciscan philosophy of Alvernia. - Students have the right to consult their instructors, advisors, department chairs, College or School Deans, or the Provost on any academic matters.